mariusbiteau/Groceries-Nutriscore-Prediction/README.md

 #### Project Goal

+79% of French people are willing to buy a more expensive food product if it contains premium ingredients.
+(Source: Opinion Way for the National Association of Food Industries (ANIA))

 It is not yet mandatory for the manufacturers to display the nutriscore on each grocery product, moreover the dataset being supplied by individuals, the nutriscore is not always noted and the information filled in are often restricted to the barcode and the name of the products and to the nutrients on the back of the package.

 Therefore around 50% of the products of the dataset does not have a nutriscore information.